The story started

 Each week, we had team calls which was an opportunity to discuss what tasks we had completed throughout the week.
 It was also a chance to speak to the people in the team.
 I think that this is extremely important when working in a remote team.
 The calls were informal and we often had icebreakers to the start of the call each week.
 This helped to get to know the people in the team better.
 The team that I worked with were hardworking, vibrant individuals and I enjoyed working alongside them.

 Overall, my partnership has been a fantastic experience and has acted as a launchpad to get into my current role as an SEO Consultant.
-I have loved my time at Pearl Lemon and will definitely value the skills that I’ve learnt for years to come.
-If you’re looking for a great remote partnership with the flexibility to work around your studies/other priorities, definitely consider an partnership with Pearl Lemon.
+I have loved my time at Pearl Lemon Group and will definitely value the skills that I’ve learnt for years to come.
+If you’re looking for a great remote partnership with the flexibility to work around your studies/other priorities, definitely consider a partnership with Pearl Lemon Group.
 You won’t regret it.

 That’s all for now.